tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 [
     {
         "id": 1,
-        "jsonrpc": "2.0",
+        "result": "request with id as number",
-        "result": "request with id as number"
+        "jsonrpc": "2.0"
     },
     {
         "id": "abc",
-        "jsonrpc": "2.0",
+        "result": "request with id as string",
-        "result": "request with id as string"
+        "jsonrpc": "2.0"
     },
     {
         "id": null,
-        "jsonrpc": "2.0",
+        "result": "request with null id",
-        "result": "request with null id"
+        "jsonrpc": "2.0"
     }
 ]
 ```